Skip to Content

 Okta Admin > Directory > Profile Editor > QueryPie User > Mappings

-• After the four attributes are added, click Mappings.
+• After confirming that the four Attributes have been added, click the Mappings button.

 • user.firstName ↔︎ firstName